 Not yet entered the SJA British Sports Journalism Awards?
-You’ve got until late on Wednesday night to submit!
-Here, award-winning writer Heather Dewar – shortlisted for Sports News Reporter last time out at the SJAs – shares her advice…
+Here, award-winning writer Heather Dewar – previously shortlisted for Sports News Reporter at the SJAs – shares her advice; entry deadline is Wednesday 4 February 2026…

-Time is nearly up to get your entry in for the SJA British Sports Journalism Awards – but if like most journalists, you’re leaving it until close to the deadline, this article is for you!
+Entries are open for the SJA British Sports Journalism Awards – but if, like most journalists, you’re leaving it until close to the deadline, this article is for you!

-At the SJA’s recent awards advice webinar, attendees heard from Heather Dewar, who was Scotland’s Sports News Writer of the Year in both 2022 and 2024.
-She was also shortlisted in the Sports News Reporter category at the last SJAs.
+At an SJA Awards advice webinar, attendees heard from Heather Dewar, who was Scotland’s Sports News Writer of the Year in both 2022 and 2024.
+She was also previously shortlisted in the Sports News Reporter category at the SJAs.

 Based in Edinburgh, Heather writes for the Scottish Daily Mail.
 She started out in sports journalism with BBC local radio back in 2001, then moved north of the border to work in commercial radio before returning to the BBC in Glasgow.